 Find answers to frequently asked questions, including how to best support your students and colleagues.
 Stay up to date with the latest news and communications here.

-Key information as at 1 April 2020
+Key information as at 3 June 2020

 - In line with recommendations from the Australian Government, the University has postponed or cancelled non-essential events, unless where those events are able to be held online.
-Online options are now available for classes and lectures.